• Home

 Attach the photos or scanned copies of your supporting documents and valid ID, and send the email to your local PhilHealth office with the subject “Updating of PhilHealth MDR.”

-Step 4: Wait for PhilHealth to Update Your Records
+Step 6: Wait for PhilHealth to Update Your Records

 Now all you have to do is to wait for a reply from PhilHealth acknowledging receipt of your email.
 Your request will then be forwarded to the processor who will update your records.

 You will receive another email from PhilHealth once they have successfully updated your MDR.
-If there has been no update from PhilHealth after 3 working days, you may call your local PhilHealth office to check the status of your update request.
+If there has been no update from PhilHealth after three working days, you may call your local PhilHealth office to check the status of your update request.

-Step 5: View or Download Your Updated PhilHealth MDR Online
+Step 7: View or Download Your Updated PhilHealth MDR Online

-The final step is to view your updated PhilHealth MDR online to verify that your records have been updated.
+The final step is to check your updated PhilHealth MDR online to verify that your records have been updated.
 If you have a PhilHealth online account, just login to the PhilHealth member portal and click “Print MDR” to view, download or print your MDR.

 You can also drop by the PhilHealth office to request a copy of your MDR.
 Simply present your valid ID and PhilHealth number.